ayooashmit/ayooashmit/README.md

 ## 🔍 What I Do

-- **Data Analysis & Visualization** – Transforming raw datasets into actionable insights using Python, SQL, Power BI, and Tableau.
+- **Data Analysis & Visualization** – Transforming raw datasets into actionable insights using Python, SQL, and Tableau.
 - **Machine Learning & Predictive Modeling** – Building and deploying models that learn from data and help businesses make smarter decisions.
 - **Generative AI & NLP** – Experimenting with LLMs, embeddings, vector databases, and retrieval-augmented generation (RAG) systems.
 - **End-to-End Projects** – From data wrangling to model deployment, I enjoy working across the full data lifecycle.